Nicolette Boele: 2022 election campaign

 In the 2022 Australian federal election, Boele contested the Division of Bradfield as a community independent candidate.
 She officially launched her campaign on 30 January 2022.
 She positioned herself as an advocate for climate action, political integrity and an affordable economy.

-Following the election, she achieved a significant swing of 12.3 points against the incumbent Liberal MP, Paul Fletcher, reducing his margin to 4.2 points, the largest first preference swing against a sitting Liberal member in the 2022 election.
+Following the election, she achieved a significant swing of 12.3 percentage points against the incumbent Liberal MP, Paul Fletcher, reducing his margin to 4.2 percentage points, the largest first preference swing against a sitting Liberal member in the 2022 election.
 Following this, Boele established a "shadow representative's office" to continue her advocacy within the community and announced she would run again in 2025.

 2025 election campaign

 On 10 October 2024, the electoral boundaries of Bradfield were redistributed.
 The neighbouring seat of North Sydney was abolished, and most of its electors were transferred to Bradfield.
-This reduced the incumbent MP Paul Fletcher's margin to 2.5 percent.
+This reduced the incumbent MP Paul Fletcher's margin to 2.5 percentage points.
 Fletcher announced in December 2024 that he would not seek re-election and retire from politics.

 Boele ran again in the 2025 federal election against Liberal candidate Gisele Kapterian, with her campaign endorsed by the outgoing independent MP for North Sydney, Kylea Tink.

-Boele amassed over 1,450 volunteers across the electorate, who collecitvely knocked on 30,000 doors to understand the priorities of local residents.
+Boele amassed over 1,450 volunteers across the electorate, who collectively knocked on 30,000 doors to understand the priorities of local residents.

 Boele appeared in multiple forums, including the 1MW #SheVotes Bradfield Community Forum, alongside Kapterian and other Bradfield candidates; the NSW Jewish Board of Deputies Bradfield Federal Election Community Debate, alongside Kapterian and other Bradfield candidates; the Australia Hong Kong Link Australia Election Bradfield Forum, alongside Kapterian, independent Andy Yin and a spokesperson for the Greens candidate Harjit Singh; an Australian Conservation Foundation event in St Ives with Greens candidate Singh and Louise McCallum of the Labor Party; Boele also attended an event hosted by the Ku-ring-gai Chamber of Commerce along with Kapterian, Yin, McCallum and Martin Cousins who was representing Greens candidate Singh.

 The count for the election was extremely close.
 On election night, the ABC had projected that Boele might gain the seat, but almost a week later, postal votes changed the trajectory of the votes, resulting in the ABC calling the seat for Kapterian.
 Declaration votes shifted the momentum once again, returning the seat to "in doubt" status.
 On 19 May, Boele was leading in the provisional count before the full distribution of preferences took place, beating Kapterian by 39 votes.
 The Australian Electoral Commission then undertook an official and full distribution of preferences, eliminating Boele's lead and leaving both candidates with an equal vote count of 56,190.
 By the end of the full distribution of preferences, Kapterian was in the lead by just eight votes, automatically triggering a recount.

 Upon the completion of the AEC's recount, Boele was elected by a margin of 26 votes against Liberal candidate Kapterian.
 This makes it the most marginal seat in the nation.